 PA: For the longest time, members who saved with NSSF thought that the money did not exist.
 What Richard did was to come up with the idea of a monthly sms text to let the saver know their balance.
 The idea is when you receive that message five months in a row, you will know that is your money.

-RK: Every time I receive that message, I just go direct to see the figure.
+RK: Every time I receive that message, I just go directly to see the figure.

-PA: And guess why people are excited about NSSF money, they have believed that the money is there and they do not want anyone to mess up with their money.
+PA: And guess why people are excited about NSSF money, they believe that the money is there and they do not want anyone to mess up with their money.
 So they will raise all kinds of dust with anyone who is messing up their money.

 RK: Dansan, what would you tell young people on this forum, on how to make the sacrifice to save?
 What’s the promise?